BrianIAm/passfort/README.md

 ### System Requirements

--   Windows 10/11, macOS 10.15+, or Linux
+-   Windows 10/11, MacOS 10.15+, or Linux
 -   200MB free disk space
 -   2GB RAM minimum

+### Download

+The easiest way to run Passfort is to download our pre-compiled binaries that best suit your operating system from our [releases page](https://github.com/BrianTib/passfort/releases).

-### Building the project locally
+### Building a development environment

-If you're directly pulling from the repository to either contribute or build the project locally, follow these steps after downloading the project locally.
+If you're directly pulling from the repository to either contribute or build the project locally, follow these steps.

 (*P.S.
-These steps assume you have Rust and pnpm installed*)
+These steps assume that you've already pulled the repo and that you have Rust and pnpm installed*)

-### Download

-Download the latest release for your platform from the [releases page](https://github.com/BrianTib/passfort/releases).
+1. Since all of the icon variations are no longer pushed to GitHub to save resources, use the following command to build all the necessary icons

+   - `cargo tauri icon`

+2. Install dependencies

+   - `pnpm install`

+3. Run the application in development mode
+   - `cargo tauri dev`

 ## **Usage**